smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 We've got enough content to infinite-scroll for the rest of our waking lives.
 Yet so much of it is pointless, unnecessary, lacking substance, or actively harmful.
 It is above all _joyless_---like listening to a Breaking Rust album {{% margin-note %}}There has been plenty of commentary regarding the 100% AI-produced track "Walk My Walk," but there is some real gold in the Singles and EPs category of Breaking Rust's artist page on Spotify.
 In particular, a relatively recent cover of "Photograph" that answers the question "What if we got Ben E. King's backing band, put a Temu clone of Chris Stapleton's voice on top of it, and did an Ed Sheeran song that went for _eight and a half minutes?_" It is not pleasant and it does not need to exist.<br><br>If that's not to your taste, there's also an eleven minute version of Passenger's "Let Her Go" up there.
 (Everything okay with your EOS tokens, buddy?
 Just concerned is all.){{% /margin-note %}} and eating a sleeve of unsalted saltines---while somehow forgetting that it wasn't always this way.

 Look at LinkedIn for chrissakes.
 "A senior engineer was tasked with such-and-such," "The consultant billed for 60 hours," "Our backlog had grown to over a thousand tickets," "When I saw the 350,000 line pull request the junior engineer had opened," and on and on.
 These are not real things that have happened to living people.
-They are the result of somebody prompting a chat bot to "make me sound smart and insightful to a room full of people with bad brains" while conveying nothing novel or actionable.
+They are the result of somebody prompting a chat bot to "make me sound smart and insightful to a room full of people who have long since turned their brains off" while conveying nothing novel or actionable.
 I have recently started referring to these "thought" "leadership" social media posts collectively as **AIslop's Fables**.

 If you'll indulge me, I'd like to take a brief tangent and try my hand at writing one of these ridiculous things myself: